Empire Skyline View

-What to do at the Empire State Building?
+What can I do at the Empire State Building?

 The Empire State Building Observation Decks provide unobstructed 360-degree views of New York City.
 The top of the skyline should undoubtedly top your list of attractions to visit.
 Don’t miss your chance to stroll through one of the most iconic New York buildings, including the different areas detailed below.